 A discussion and examination of some of the critical issues and problems of the justice system.
 Can be repeated twice as long as there is no duplication of materials covered by previous enrollment.
-Prerequisite: JUST 205 and junior or senior status.
+Prerequisite: 15 semester hours of Justice System courses or at least 60 total semester hours.